mayurdmehta/secure-resume-engine/posts/vibe-coding-my-way-to-automation.md

 - AI can bridge the gap between idea and execution.
 - Visual tools like **n8n** become far more capable with a touch of scripting.

 I started out trying to automate reminders.
-I ended up building an AI-powered email assistant,**[read more about it on my projects page.]**(https://www.mayur-mehta.com/#projects/automated-followup-assistant) page.
+I ended up building an AI-powered email assistant,**[read more about it on my projects page.](https://www.mayur-mehta.com/#projects/automated-followup-assistant).
 If I can vibe-code my way into this, you can too.